 Without a doubt, one of the hardest things to tell someone that’s seeking improved performance and body composition is that fruit should not make up the bulk of the carbohydrates in your diet.
 Hold on though – I am in NO WAY implying you shouldn’t eat fruit.
 It’s just not the easiest, most efficient way to fuel your body.
 One last tme; FRUIT IS GOOD.
 EAT PLENTY OF IT!

 As valuable source of vitamins, minerals and fiber, fruits have definitely got their place in a balanced approach to nutrition.
-As I mentioned in the first paragraph of this section, you’d have to eat a lot (and I mean a lot) of fruit to satisfy your carbohydrate/calorie requirements after training; it’s just not optimal (or in some cases, feasible) to rely upon fruit as an energy source.
+As I mentioned in the first paragraph of this section, you’d have to eat a lot (and I mean a lot) of fruit to satisfy your carbohydrate/calorie requirements; it’s just not optimal (or in some cases, feasible) to rely upon fruit as an energy source.
 Thankfully, there are other natural sources of carbohydrate available that are positively brimming with glucose as well as important micronutrients.

 Starches are an Athlete’s Best Friend